 Bumper plates are a great way to introduce weight plates to your home gym setup safely and stealthily.
 They have a dead bounce, make less noise, and make fewer dents on your floor.
 After hours of scouring the internet in research, we found 5 of the best bumper plates for your home gym.

-These are the best bumper plates for your home gym setup
+The best bumper plates for your home gym setup

 - AMGYM Color KG Bumper Plates